 The hamstrings are a group of muscles at the back of the thigh.
 Tightness is a common problem in these muscles and it can lead to back pain, poor posture, impaired ability in sports and fitness and injury to the hamstrings themselves.
-Unfortunately, bad posture, back pain and muscle tightness often ends up being a vicious circle, which will continue to get worse unless you take action.
-There are lots of ways to stretch the hamstrings, but you need to be careful which ones you choose.
-This 30 day challenge uses 8 of the best hamstring stretches for easing tight muscles.
-Each day you do a different combination of 2 of the stretches so that you stretch in a variety of different ways.
+To improve muscle flexibility, you need to stretch your muscles regularly – ideally daily.
+This hamstring stretch challenge includes 8 different stretches, so that you stretch your hamstrings in a range of positions.
+Each day you do a different combination of 2 stretches to gradually loosen your hamstrings.

 - Spending long periods sitting every day

-Although this might sound silly, some hamstring stretches aren’t suitable if you have tight hamstrings.
+Some hamstring stretches may be unsuitable for very short hamstrings.
 The reason for this is that they can put a strain on the muscles of the lower back.
-The best hamstring stretches to do if you have a lot of tightness are ones which will increase flexibility without compromising the low back.
+The best stretches to improve hamstring flexibility if you have a lot of tightness are ones which will increase flexibility without compromising the low back.
 The stretches in this challenge workout are all fine, as long as you are careful to follow the instructions and, in the case of stretch no. 8, make sure you use a block if you need one.

 - Muscles are more flexible when they’re warm – stretching cold muscles can result in overstretching and injuring the muscle.
 So you need to do these stretches either when you have been active in some way, walking or doing household chores for example.
 Alternatively, see these warm up exercises.